IL-10 family

-The IL10 family is a family of interleukins.
+The IL-10 family is a family of interleukins.

 In addition to IL-10, it includes IL-19, IL-20, IL-22, IL-24 and IL-26.

 Some sources also include the interferons IL-28 and IL-29.

 The IL-10 family are helical cytokines categorized based on their specific similarities and can be classified as class 2 cytokines.

-IL-10 Family

 Biological activity

-IL-10 family - is one of the important types of cytokines, that can stop the inflammation.
+The IL-10 family is one of the important types of cytokines, that can stop the inflammation.
 In general. these cytokines have a helical structure of homodimers.
 The difference that the members of IL-10 family have between each other is that they have various receptor-binding residues, which help with interaction with specific cytokine receptors.
 The features of the IL-10 family consists of their genomic structure being similar, their primary and secondary protein structures being similar, their a clustering of encoding genes, and their utilization the similar receptor complexes.